sst/guide/_chapters/create-the-signup-form.md

 date: 2017-01-20 00:00:00
 lang: en
 ref: create-the-signup-form
 description: We are going to create a signup page for our React.js app.
-To sign up users with Amazon Cognito, we need to create a form that allows users to enter a cofirmation code that is emailed to them.
+To sign up users with Amazon Cognito, we need to create a form that allows users to enter a confirmation code that is emailed to them.
 comments_id: create-the-signup-form/52
 ---